mycordaapp/really-simple-serialisation/README.md

 ## Why RSS?

-There is nothing wrong with modern Java/Kotlin serialisers technically (in fact rss embeds [Jackson](https://github.com/FasterXML/jackson)), but at scale they have some annoying problems, including:
+There is absolutely nothing wrong with modern Java/Kotlin serialisers technically (in fact rss embeds [Jackson](https://github.com/FasterXML/jackson)), but at scale they have some annoying problems.
+These include:

 * ambiguities over the actual wire format due the use of reflections magic and differing opinions as to the best mapping rules.
 At best these result in minor differences creeping in overtime between versions.
 At worst there are such